 2. Open the can upside down, and pour out all the coconut water, being careful to leave the coconut fat intact.
 When all coconut water is drained, spoon the coconut fat into a chilled stand mixer bowl.

-4. Add to a piping bag, and refrigerate for about 15 min.
+4. Add to a piping bag, and refrigerate for about 15 minutes before piping onto the shortcakes.